u-adrian/PraktikumNN/README.md

 - __output_path__: Defines the path to a directory where the output (models/results) will be stored.

 - __snapshot_interval__: Defines the number of epochs between saving a snapshot of the currently training model.

+## Short explanation of the Nets we use

 ## Description of the Experiments
+### Experiment 1: experiment_leaky_vs_normal
+In this experiment we want to have a look on the impact of the action function used in the discriminator.
+Take note that we only consider the ResNet architecture witch one set of input parameters, thus our results might not be very accurate.
+We made the decision to only evaluate one model since we don't have much computational power.

+### Experiment 2: experiment_xavier_vs_normal
+Like in Experiment 1 we compare two networks.
+Those two ResNets only differ in the initialization of their weights.
+The first network uses the xavier weight initialization and the second an initialization based on the normal distribution.

+### Experiment 3: scores_stability

+### Experiment 4:

+### Experiment 5: sig_opt_experiment
+This Experiment is an attempt to find the best GAN, that our code could produce in a reasonable timespan.

+### Experiment 6: TODO:The effect of pseudo data augmentation